MY ACTIVITIES AT BRAMELOUP

 cleared area in July 2009

-Mowing the lawns around the chalet and the meadows down the hill keeps the weeds and seedlings back.
-I have never planted grass, so the lawn is just whatever survives the cutting.
-There is a ring of "lawn" around the chalet, including the entrance, and a large flat lawn beyond the chalet towards the truck woodshed and what is becoming the orchard and vegetable garden.
-It has a fire circle in the middle for burning uncomposable garden debris.
-To encourage the meadow wildflowers, I only mow the meadows down the slope and across the road two or three times a year: in early spring, after the spring orchids have withered in midsummer but before the autumn lilies, and again in the fall after all the flowers have bloomed.
-When the grass is high I have to use my old tractor mower, inherited from Martine's house in Belgium.
-The rest of the time I maintain the lawn around the chalet with a push mower, which is more ecological.
+To encourage the meadow wildflowers, I only mow the meadows down the slope and across the road one or two times a year: in mid-summer after the spring orchids have withered but before the autumn lilies bloom, and if necessary in early spring or in the fall after all the flowers have bloomed and withered.
+When the grass is high I have to use my old tractor mower, inherited from Martine's house in Belgium, although I am now trying to replace it with a scythe as much as possible and find that ancient implement very efficient.
+For the 800 m2 of lawn immediately around the chalet, I generally cut it with a push mower, which is more ecological.
 After a good mow, everything looks neat and tidy.
 It is the easiest way to keep part of the garden civilized.

 . .